shrike-505/Nest/docs/notes/ComputerScience/cs61a.md

 ### Some function/operator details

 - `min` and `max`, when there are multiple arguments all have the minimal/maximal value, return the argument which appears first.
-- `in` when used within a dictionary, only considers VALUES.
+- `in` when used within a dictionary, only considers KEYS.
 ```python
 >>> pokemon = {'pikachu': 25, 'dragonair': 148, 'mew': 151}
 >>> 'pikachu' in pokemon